 Some children may have what you might perceive as an exaggerated fear of insects.
 Their fear, though, could have been triggered by watching a show on killer bees, for example, or a news report on bed bug infestations.

-According to KidsGoals, you can help your children get over their fears by talking about insects with them.
+You can help your children get over their fears by talking about insects with them.
 For instance, your children may have heard so much about bed bugs that they have conjured up an image of a creature that will come sneaking in your house at night and attack them while they sleep.
 To help them better understand what a bed bug is and how they can get in your house, let them research bed bugs online.
 There, they can see that these insects can’t just crawl over to your house on their own and that they prefer cluttered living areas (which could even be used as an incentive for your children to keep their rooms clean).

 Two Insect Crafts

 This is a simple craft that only requires some colored paper, paint, googly eyes, glue, scissors, clothespins and markers.

 - Start by having your children paint the clothespin.
 Explain to them that many dragonflies are pretty colors so that they can make their version as colorful as they wish.

 - Next, help them cut out wings for their dragonfly.
 Dragonflies typically have two sets of wings.

 - Open the clothespin.
 Help your children to glue the center of the wings on the inside top part of the open clothespin.
 Your wings should jut out equally from both sides of the clothespin.